artefactory/artefactory-connectors-kit/nck/readers/README.md

 #### How to obtain credentials

 Both Adobe Analytics Readers use the **JWT authentication framework**.
-- Get developper access to Adobe Analytics (documentation can be found [here](https://helpx.adobe.com/enterprise/using/manage-developers.html))
+- Get developer access to Adobe Analytics (documentation can be found [here](https://helpx.adobe.com/enterprise/using/manage-developers.html))
-- Create a Service Account integration to Adobe Analytics on [Adobe Developper Console](https://console.adobe.io/)
+- Create a Service Account integration to Adobe Analytics on [Adobe Developer Console](https://console.adobe.io/)
-- Use the generated JWT credentials (Client ID, Client Secret, Technical Account ID, Organization ID and private.key file) to retrieve your Global Company ID (to be requested to [Discovery API](https://www.adobe.io/apis/experiencecloud/analytics/docs.html#!AdobeDocs/analytics-2.0-apis/master/discovery.md')).
+- Use the generated JWT credentials (Client ID, Client Secret, Technical Account ID, Organization ID and private.key file) to retrieve your Global Company ID (to be requested to [Discovery API](https://www.adobe.io/apis/experiencecloud/analytics/docs.html#!AdobeDocs/analytics-2.0-apis/master/discovery.md)).
 All these parameters will be passed to Adobe Analytics Readers.

 ### Adobe Analytics Reader 1.4